 Adopter groups include commercial and private enterprises, civic and non-profit organizations, families and individuals.
 MoDOT spends about $6 million annually to remove litter from more than 385,000 acres of right of way along 34,000 state highway miles.

 Adopters perform about $1 million a year in litter cleanup and beautification efforts.
 Every area kept free of litter by adopters allows MoDOT to devote resources to other much-needed tasks.

 1. clean up litter

 4. Grow Native! by planting native Missouri wildflowers and grasses

 MoDOT provides adopters with a certificate of appreciation, a safety training video, safety materials, and a sign with the group’s name posted on each end of the adopted highway section.
 MoDOT provides trash bags and pick up and disposal of the bags of collected litter.

 Litter Clean Up Adopters must:

-- adopt at least one half-mile of urban roadside or two miles of rural roadside
+- adopt at least 1/2 mile of urban roadside or two miles of rural roadside

 - collect litter at least four times a year